roge-rm/eightbuttonMIDIfootswitch/README.md

 You can customize all of the messages sent by the footswitch.
 Currently the following options are configurable (from the code):
 - MIDI, CC, and Program Change channels (they can be set separately)
-- MIDI notes numbers and velocities
+- MIDI note numbers and velocities
 - Control Change numbers and values (you can set the "off" value as well in case you want to switch between two values and not on/off)
 - Program Change numbers